MahmoudMohajer/goat/typescript/examples/vercel-ai/avnu/README.md

 # Avnu Example

+This example demonstrates how to use the GOAT SDK to interact with Avnu, a decentralized exchange on Starknet.
+It showcases token swaps, balance checks, and transfers using natural language commands through an AI interface powered by either OpenAI or Ollama.

 > ⚠️ **Node.js Version Requirement**: This example requires Node.js version `>=20.12.2 <21`

 > ⚠️ **Network Warning**: This example connects to **Starknet Mainnet**.
 Please ensure you use a testing wallet with a small amount of ETH for transaction fees.
 DO NOT use your primary wallet's private key.